gruntwork-io/docs/_docs-sources/foundations/landing-zone/index.md

 Gruntwork Landing Zone is intended to be deployed as your new paradigm for creating and managing AWS accounts.
 Once set up, you can import existing AWS accounts.

+## What's included

+- **Strategy.** Gruntwork has designed an approach that extends AWS Control Tower to support the full set of needs around AWS account management with  Terraform/OpenTofu and GitHub.
+- **IaC Modules.** Gruntwork Landing Zone includes modules to configure Control Tower, configure AWS IAM Identity Center, and install AWS account baselines that meet the CIS AWS Foundations Benchmark.
+- **Tooling.** Gruntwork Landing Zone makes use of Gruntwork Pipelines and GitHub Action to support the account request and review process.
+- **Setup.** Installing Gruntwork Landing Zone is fully documented.
+- **Updates.** Gruntwork publishes regular updates to all Landing Zone modules, including support for the latest versions of the CIS AWS Foundations Benchmark, and ongoing updates to our Landing Zone workflows.

 ## Extending AWS Control Tower

 Gruntwork Landing Zone builds on AWS Control Tower to add important new functionality.